 Even though the challenges sound momentous, the people in these positions are often super passionate and driven by a cause that feels bigger than themselves.

-But it still ain’t easy!
+But marketing for nonprofits still ain’t easy!
 In this post, you’ll learn seven digital marketing strategies to help non-profits get noticed in an over-populated digital world, without spending every last marketing penny available.

 Many non-profits mistakenly rule out pay-per-click marketing simply because it starts with the word “pay.”
 These marketers likely aren’t aware of Google’s Ad Grants program, which is basically free money given to non-profits to advertise on the world’s largest and most effective search engine, Google.